 If you work from home permanently and live in a place like South Florida, then by all means I think it’s possible to build a capsule wardrobe and look cute throughout the year without looking the same every day.

 So think about your lifestyle, personality, what you want to achieve and work from there.
-What matters is that you start owning things that fit you, that you use and if possible, were made ethically (Check out my ethical brand clothing guide here).
+What matters is that you start owning things that fit you, that you use all the time and if possible, were made ethically (Check out my ethical brand clothing guide here).

-How to build a minimalistic wardrobe? – Step by Step
+How to build a minimalist wardrobe? – Step by Step

 Step 1 – Go through your closet (all of it!)